protozis/LBM_CYMB/README.md

 |PL_MAX_UX|Maximum x velocity value for the jetcolormap ploting|0.1|
 |PL_MAX_DUY|Maximum y velocity value for the jetcolormap ploting|0.1|

-> [Warning] The `SKP` vaule should not exceed 10.
+> [Warning] The `SKP` vaule should not exceed 10 in high resolution ND.
 This is because I need to use atomic function to collect the force applied on the objects from different workgroups RAM, and the value cannot exceed the capability of containing of a `long` variable.

 ### Perform an experiment
 Run `simulator` with desire experiment setup: